hammerlab/seltest/README.md

                                  Can be a comma-separated list of names.
   -c NAME --classname NAME       Only operate on test classes named NAME.
                                  Can be a comma-separated list of names.
-  -d NAME --driver NAME          Driver/Browser to run with.
-Can be one of
+  -b NAME --browser NAME         Browser to run with.
+Can be one of chrome,
-                                 chrome, firefox.
+                                 firefox, phantomjs, ie, safari, remote.
                                  Defaults to firefox.
-  --firefox-path                 Path to Firefox binary, if you don't want to
-                                 use the default.
-  -o PATH --output PATH          Path where images will be saved; default is <path>.
+  -o PATH --output PATH          Path where images will be saved.
+                                 Default is <path>.
-  --config                       Path to config file.
-Default is to first look
+  --config                       Specify path to config file.
+Default is to first
+                                 look for ./.seltestrc, and then ~/.seltestrc --config-profile NAME          Name of the profile to use.
+Inherits from the `default` profile.
-                                 at ./.seltestrc, and then ~/.seltestrc --list-config                  Print out the current configuration being used.
+  --config-list                  Print out the current configuration being used.
   --wait SECONDS                 Wait SECONDS between each test.
 Useful for
                                  debugging tests and manually monitoring them.
                                  Defaults to 0.
+  --firefox-path PATH            Path to Firefox binary, if you don't want to
+                                 use the default.
+  --chrome-path PATH             Path to Chrome binary, if you don't want to
+                                 use the default.
+  --phantomjs-path PATH          Path to PhantomJS binary, if you don't want
+                                 to use the default.
+  --safari-path PATH             Path to Safari binary, if you don't want to
+                                 use the default.
+  --ie-path PATH                 Path to Interet Explorer binary, if you don't
+                                 want to use the default.
+  --remote-command-executor URL  URL of the Selenium Remote Server to connect to.
+  --remote-browser-name NAME     Name of the browser to use with the remote
+                                 driver.
+(Modifies capabilities.)
+  --remote-browser-version V     Version of the browser to use with the remote
+                                 driver.
+(Modifies capabilities.)
+  --remote-platform-name NAME    Name of the platform to use with the remote
+                                 driver.
+(Modifies capabilities.)
 ```

 # Example